 • frequent diarrhea during the day;

-• feces interspersed with mucus, greenery, blood;
+• feces interspersed with mucus, greens, blood;

 • false urge to defecate;